mosra/m.css/doc/plugins/images.rst

     `figure <{filename}/css/components.rst#figures>`_ styling.
 -   Removes the :rst:`:align:`, :rst:`:figwidth:` and :rst:`:scale:` options,
     as this is better handled by ``m.css`` features.
+-   To maintain accessibility easier, makes it possible to enforce :rst:`:alt:` text for every image and figure by setting :py:`M_IMAGES_REQUIRE_ALT_TEXT` to :py:`True`.

 You can add `additional CSS classes <{filename}/css/components.rst#images>`_ to images or figures via the :rst:`:class:` or :rst:`:figclass:` options,